InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

     ✓ should allow anyone to retrieve a replicant by token id

   Contract: TraitFactory
-    ✓ should allow sysadmin to create a trait (2442123 gas) ✓ should allow anyone to retrieve a trait's info
+    ✓ should allow sysadmin to create a trait (2442737 gas) ✓ should allow anyone to retrieve a trait's info
-    ✓ should allow sysadmin to retrieve a trait's art ✓ should not allow non-sysadmins to create traits (181450 gas) ✓ should not allow non-sysadmins to retrieve a trait's art ✓ should allow sysadmin to create and retrieve another trait (1947262 gas) ✓ should allow sysadmin to create a trait and extend its art (39313624 gas) ✓ should not allow sysadmin to create trait with bad value for generation (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gender (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gene (6721975 gas) ✓ should not allow sysadmin to create trait with empty array for series (180733 gas) ✓ should not allow sysadmin to create trait with bad value for series (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for variation (181113 gas) ✓ should not allow sysadmin to create traits when contract is paused (238941 gas) ✓ should allow anyone to retrieve a trait id by generation, gene, and variation ✓ should allow descendent contracts to assemble artwork by generation and trait hash ✓ should allow the sysadmin to set the artist attribution for a generation (117041 gas) ✓ should allow anyone to retrieve the combined artist attribution for a generation
+    ✓ should allow sysadmin to retrieve a trait's art ✓ should not allow non-sysadmins to create traits (181414 gas) ✓ should not allow non-sysadmins to retrieve a trait's art ✓ should allow sysadmin to create and retrieve another trait (1947876 gas) ✓ should allow sysadmin to create a trait and extend its art (39323102 gas) ✓ should not allow sysadmin to create trait with bad value for generation (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gender (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gene (6721975 gas) ✓ should not allow sysadmin to create trait with empty array for series (181380 gas) ✓ should not allow sysadmin to create trait with bad value for series (6721975 gas) ✓ should not allow sysadmin to create traits when contract is paused (238905 gas) ✓ should allow anyone to retrieve a trait id by generation, gene, and variation ✓ should allow descendent contracts to assemble artwork by generation and trait hash ✓ should allow the sysadmin to set the artist attribution for a generation (117704 gas) ✓ should allow anyone to retrieve the combined artist attribution for a generation

-  112 passing (2m)
+  114 passing (2m)

 ```